-For National WFH (Work From Home) Week, here are some of my productivity tips that keep me focused each day and I hope they help you too!
+Here are some of my top productivity tips.
+They help keep me focused, I hope they help you too!

-Multi-tasking is the absolute worst, for me anyway.
-When I try doing two or three things at once (writing an email, finishing a blog post, playing with Tiger Lily :), etc.), I end up half way doing all of them or it takes me a lot longer to complete than what is necessary.
-An email that should have taken 10 minutes to respond to, takes double because I’m also playing with my dog.
-A blog post that should take an hour to write, takes a day because I’m also responding to text messages, deciding that I have to Google that one thing I’ve always wanted to know, or I need to clean my house, or anything else you can think of.
-You get the point!
+Multi-tasking is a myth.
+When I try doing two or three tasks at once, I end up half way doing all of them or it takes me a lot longer to complete than what is necessary.
+An email that should have taken 10 minutes to respond to, takes double because I’m also texting in between.
+A blog post that should take an hour to write, takes a day because I’m also deciding I need to make myself a snack or deciding that I have to Google that one thing I’ve always wanted to know, or I need to clean my house, or anything else you can think of.
+You get the point.

-Single-tasking for me is where it’s at.
+Single-tasking is a game changer and vital to success.
 I have a timer at my desk that helps me focus my energy and time on one task at a time.
 Each side of the cube has a different time increment and this helps me focus for a certain time block on what I need to do.
 When you use a timer to let’s say complete a report for work, make sure to turn off your phone notifications, close any email or sound notifications on your computer, remove any distraction so that you can focus on the report.

 As a reward for completing the task, you can turn on your phone again if you missed it. 🙂

 It’s not just more aesthetically pleasing to keep your workspace clean by removing all of your clutter, it also clears your mindset too.
 With just your essentials at your desk, you are more likely to be free of any distractions.
 When you have a million tasks on your to do list, the last thing you need to see is a bunch of miscellaneous items.

 Set up your workspace with all the right technology essentials